frextrite/100-Days-of-ML-Code/LOG.md

 ## Day 35: August 28, 2018

 **Today's Progress** : College takes a toll on me.
 Read an article on Machine Translation and how to go about it.

+## Day 36: August 29, 2018

+**Today's Progress** : Import and playing with training data for Neural Machine Translation project.

+**Thoughts** : I've no idea how I will implement this project but I love challenges :)